-- FCS\COP.1.1 The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple DES, AES and cryptographic key sizes 168-bit (Triple DES), 128-bit (AES) that meet the following: encryption of the payload of IP packets with tunnel and transport mode as defined in IETF RFC 2406 (IP Encapsulating Security Payload (ESP)) and RFC 3602 (The AES-CBC Cipher Algorithm and Its Use with IPsec). - Application Note: Triple DES and AES encryption may be performed using the supporting CPACF processor instructions of the z/Architecture.
-Note that hardware support for AES is available on the z9 and newer processors only.
+Application note: IPSec: SHA-1 hashing may be performed using the supporting CPACF processor instructions of the z/Architecture.
 CS390 will check for the availability of those functions via ICSF and use ICSF functions to perform those cryptographic operations.
-ICSF will use the CPACF processor instructions when they support DES, Triple DES or AES.
-If DES or Triple DES are not supported by the processor but a PCIXCC or CEX2C coprocessor is installed on the system operating the TOE, ICSF will use those for the cryptographic operations for DES and Triple DES.
+ICSF will use the CPACF processor instructions when they support SHA-1.
+If SHA-1 is not supported by the processor but a PCIXCC or CEX2C coprocessor is installed on the system operating the TOE, ICSF will use those for the cryptographic operations for SHA-1.
 In those cases the cryptographic operations related to those functions will be performed by the IT environment (the z/Architecture processor).
-If AES is not supported by the processor, ICSF will use its software implementation of the AES algorithm (AES is currently not supported by the PCIXCC or CEX2C coprocessors).